 BS in Elementary Education, Holy Cross College

-This is my first official year teaching 5th grade at Saint Adalbert School.
+This is my syear teaching 5th grade at Saint Adalbert School.
 I completed my student teaching with the reputable Mr. Clark in fourth grade during the 2017-2018 school year.
 Before teaching at St. Adalbert I worked as a teacher's assistant with fourth and fifth grade students at Holy Family School here in South Bend.

 I enjoy reading, eating chocolate, and spending time outdoors with my family.
 I am a huge Harry Potter fan and I love to travel.
 My favorite part of teaching is witnessing students' light bulbs going off when they begin to make connections and understand content that was previously misunderstood or challenging.
 The students, families, and staff here at St. Adalbert are truly a joy to work with.

 I was born and raised in New Jersey where I attended a small Catholic grade school and large public high school.
 I graduated from the University of Notre Dame, where I received my BA in English.
 Prior to full-time teaching, I worked at Sylvan Learning Centers, was a stay-at-home mom, and then a substitute teacher.
 I studied education at Indiana Wesleyan and received my teaching license in 2009.
 I taught for two years at Our Lady of Mount Carmel School outside of Indianapolis, and then moved to the South Bend area where I subbed for one year before finding a home at St. Adalbert in 2012.
 In 2015, I received my ENL certification through Holy Cross College.
 I love many things about St. Adalbert: I love that we get to celebrate Mass together, I love that I get to teach literature and language arts to the same students for three consecutive years, and I love that I get to work with this devoted staff.
 My goals for my students are that they think clearly and critically, that they communicate effectively, and that they grow in Christian virtue.